tessercat/pbx-docs/README.md

-Docs for the verto project,
+Docs for the WebRTC peers project.
-a FreeSWITCH-based
-single-server
-group audio/video/message chat host.